nickbarrett645/thm-blog/src/blogs/day-23.md

 - Reverse Shells

 ### Web Shell
 A webshell would be uploading a file with code that is the same as the backend.
-Then referencing it and using the ulr to pass commands.
-For example I use gobuster to do some directory enumeration.
+Then referencing it and using the URL to pass commands.
+For example I use Gobuster to do some directory enumeration.
 I see that there is a upload directory and I make the assumption that files are uploaded there.
 I assume the backend is running PHP.  so I upload `webshell.php` which is just:

 >`<?php`
 >